-(p.
-15) 104 While general rules apply to all types of warfare, special rules apply to the law of land warfare, the law of air and missile warfare, the law of naval warfare, and the law of neutrality.
+While general rules apply to all types of warfare, special rules inform the law of land warfare and the law of air and missile warfare (see below, Chapter 7), the law of naval warfare (see below, Chapter 17), military uses of cyberspace (see below, Section 6.29 and sub-Chapter 7 V), military operations in outer space (see below, Sections 3.16 and 18.56), and the law of neutrality (see below, Chapter 18).

-The general rules of humanitarian law and their application in land and aerial warfare are considered in Chapters 2-9 and Chapter 12 of this Handbook.
-The law of naval warfare is the subject of Chapter 10.
+The general rules of international humanitarian law and their application in land and aerial warfare are considered in Chapters 3-16 and Chapter 19 of this Handbook.
+The law of naval warfare is the subject of Chapter 17.
 Although many of the rules of humanitarian law (e.g., those related to the treatment of prisoners of war) are common to all forms of warfare, naval warfare is in other respects subject to a distinct legal regime.
 The environment in which naval warfare takes place is very different from that of land warfare, its scope for affecting the rights of neutrals is far greater, and the rules which govern naval warfare have not, for the most part, been the subject of as much attention in recent years as the rules applicable to land warfare.
 Apart from the GC II, which deals with the wounded, sick, and shipwrecked at sea, none of the post-1945 treaties have been specifically concerned with naval warfare and some of the most important provisions of AP I are not applicable to warfare at sea, except in so far as it may affect the civilian population on land or is directed against targets on land.
-The result is that much of the law of naval warfare still consists of rules of customary international law.
+89 The result is that much of the law of naval warfare still consists of rules of customary international law.
 The International Institute of Humanitarian Law has conducted a study on international law applicable to armed conflict at sea.
-The law of air and missile warfare focuses particularly on targeting and has been the subject of a study by Harvard's Program on Humanitarian Policy and Conflict Research.
-The law of neutrality is, like the law of naval warfare, also largely a matter of customary law.
+90 The law of air and missile warfare focuses particularly on targeting and has been the subject of a study by Harvard's Program on Humanitarian Policy and Conflict Research.
+91 The law of neutrality is, like the law of naval warfare, also largely a matter of customary law.
 The entire institution of neutrality has been questioned in recent times, on the ground that the UN Charter has effectively rendered it obsolete.
-Nevertheless, the events of the Iran-Iraq War show that the law of neutrality may still have relevance, even if there are doubts about its exact content.
+92 Nevertheless, some scholars continue to see the topic as important.
+93